Nicotine Pouch Brands: Every US Brand Compared (2026)

 Which nicotine pouch brand has the strongest pouches?

-Lucy offers the highest nicotine strength among major U.S. brands at 12 mg per pouch.
+Lucy offers one of the highest nicotine strengths among major U.S. brands at 12 mg per pouch.
 VELO Plus reaches 9 mg, on! goes up to 9 mg, ZYN maxes out at 6 mg, and Rogue tops out at 6 mg.
 If you're a heavy nicotine user looking for the strongest available option, Lucy's 12 mg Slim or Breakers pouches are the current ceiling in the U.S. market.

 Are nicotine pouches safer than cigarettes?